-- a) the need for types and number of lifting and transport equipment units, including cranes and elevators, - b) the need for loading and unloading areas, facilitation for forklifts, trolleys, etc. - c) access to areas and work sites in connection with operations and maintenance, - d) safe handling of cargo.
+- b) the need for loading and unloading areas, facilitation for forklifts, trolleys, etc. - c) access to areas and work sites in connection with operations and maintenance, - d) safe handling of cargo.

 For handling of materials by means of lifting equipment the standard NORSOK R-002 Appendix B should be used.